 Not only am I going to teach you how to niche down, but I'm going to show you how to attract, sell, and serve your high-end clients.

 OK, let's recap.
-Here are the 5 questions you need to answer in order to uncover your wedding industry niche:
+Here are the 5 questions you need to answer to uncover your wedding industry niche:

 - What do you want to be known for?